Batman Unmasked Wikimedia

 Believe it or not, Jeffrey Hunter was not the only one up for the part of Mike Brady.
 The guy who thought he had the inside track for the job was none other than Gene Hackman.

 This academy award winner lost out to Robert Reed and the rest, as they say, is history.
-Robert Reed was already under contract with the studio producing the series and that turned out to be the deciding factor as to why he got the part.
+Reed was actually already under contract with the studio producing the series and that turned out to be the deciding factor as to why he got the role.

 Florence Almost Didn’t Get It Either | National Parks In Television Shows

 Florence Henderson, who played Carol Brady, actually wasn’t the first choice to play the part.
-Comedic actress Joyce Bulifant appears in most of the screen tests with various child actors for their auditions.
+Comedic actress Joyce Bulifant appeared in most of the screen tests with various child actors for their auditions.

 One of the reasons Eve Plumb landed the part of Jan was because of her physical resemblance to Bulifant.
 She lost out to Florence Henderson, but ended up as Gavin MacLeod’s wife on the enormously popular Mary Tyler Moore Show.